 Effective and Timely Feedback

 Employees who receive regular feedback and recognition for employment well done are more likely to be highly engaged.
 However, traditional systems don’t deliver actionable feedback consistently, or at the time employees truly need it.
-Performance management software helps mitigate this issue, pushing management to acknowledge employees when it matters most.
+A 360-degree feedback system helps mitigate this issue, pushing management to acknowledge employees when it matters most.
 This is often because performance management systems seamlessly facilitate feedback through a digital platform, no matter the time or place, and that they leave employees to review the knowledge in real-time.

 Performance management software also allows other employees to offer credit to their peers.
 All of those details are often used for performance appraisals and evaluations over time which creates a more informed and ultimately, a more engaged workforce.

 Many companies notice employees lack engagement because they do not feel the need for a transparent or achievable path toward career advancement.
 Recent studies show that employees need professional and private development opportunities offered as a benefit through their employer.
 Some companies utilize career enhancement software that integrates with performance management tools to assist solve this common problem.

 These tools give employees a way to map career scenarios supporting current competencies and skills.
 Through this function, workers even have the power to ascertain which skills they have to develop or master to maneuver toward their career goals.
 Additionally, managers can quickly review what competencies are lacking or thriving, using this information to possess more meaningful conversations with employees.
 The mixture of professional development available through career pathing synced with a performance management solution can make all the difference in increasing engagement.

 Perhaps one among the most important advantages of performance management software, because it relates to employee engagement, is the transparency it affords.
 Management teams who utilize performance management solutions can provide real-time feedback and recognition on a public platform, and that they can see where employees substitute their progression toward career development goals.